nubomedia/developer-guidelines/docs/tutorial/nubomedia-cdn.md

 * `ENTRYPOINT cd /home/nubomedia && mvn exec:java`: Run the deployed application.

 At this point, we are able to deploy our application in NUBOMEDIA.
-To that aim, we can use the [PaaS Manager GUI](http://paas-manager.nubomedia.eu:8081/#/) (please visit the [PaaS Manager GUI section](../paas/paas-api.md) for further details).
+To that aim, we can use the [PaaS Manager GUI](../paas/paas-api.md).

 !!! info